calwarhurst/calwarhurst/README.md

 I'm currently working on a sports betting strategy analysis program using Python and Postgres.
 I'm also working on an application to manage and distribute encryption keys to beneficiaries.
-These hobby projects have given me an oppurtunity to learn server and database administration.
+These hobby projects have given me an oppurtunity to learn server and database administration, and dive deeper into data modeling and analysis.
 <!--
 **calwarhurst/calwarhurst** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.